mlswg/mls-protocol/draft-ietf-mls-protocol.md

 describes the impact of compromise or misbehavior of an AS.
 MLS is designed to protect the confidentiality and integrity of the group data even in the face of a compromised DS;
-in general, the DS is just expected to reliably deliver messages.
+in general, the DS is only expected to reliably deliver messages.
 {{delivery-service-compromise}} describes the impact of compromise or misbehavior of a DS.